Car Axle Repair Cost

 If your vehicle is still covered under your manufacturer's powertrain warranty, a broken axle may be covered.
 However, most axles do not fail on their own unless they are damaged during use (at least within the warranty period).
 This usually happens when drivers hit large potholes or other road debris, but that can mean they’re not eligible for warranty coverage.

-If you break your axle in an accident, you may want to contact your insurance company to see if your policy covers the damage instead.
+If you break your axle driving over a pothole, contact your car insurance company to see if your policy covers the damage.

-Linda, a ConsumerAffairs reviewer from New Hampshire, told us their extended warranty helped cover the cost of a problem axle: “Have been a customer for just over two months.
+A ConsumerAffairs reviewer from New Hampshire told us their extended warranty helped cover the cost of a problem axle: “Have been a customer for just over two months.
 Saved me over $600 on the repair of the axle on my 15-year-old vehicle.”

 How many axles does a car have?